dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 ## Tools

 - T-50 Torx socket
-- 5mm hex socket or Allen key (Optional, only used for upper sump)
+- 5mm hex socket or Allen key
 - Oil filter wrench

 ## Checking Oil Level

-1. Bring engine to operating temperature
+1. Raise bike on center stand
 1. Allow engine to idle until cooling fan starts, then wait 1 minute and turn off engine
-1. Raise bike on center stand
 1. Wait 1 minute
 1. Remove and wipe oil dipstick
-1. Insert oil dipstick without screwing it in
+1. Insert oil dipstick without screwing it in, rotating it once (opposite the threads) to coat both sides of the stick
 1. Remove oil dipstick and read oil level

 The difference between the MIN and MAX markings on the dipstick is 0.5 liters.